puppetlabs/puppetlabs-apache/README.md

 #### Classes: `apache::mod::*`

 Enables specific Apache HTTP Server modules.
+The following Apache modules have supported classes that allow for parameterized configuration; other Apache modules can be installed using the `apache::mod` define.

 #### Class: `apache::mod::alias`
 #### Class: `apache::mod::deflate`